FOOD PAGE - NEW CHOICES

 0 0 - - 1 0 210 10 0 2 6 7 2oz

 The above numbers are for the pasta I use when making spaghetti.
 Below are the numbers for the organic eggs.
 This Bella Terra product is excellent.
-It's whole wheat.
-It's organic.
-And, it tastes as good as any other spaghetti I've ever eaten.
-It boils up in about for minutes, and as a bonus, it goes on sale sometimes around here, so I can stock up when it does.
+It is whole wheat.
+It is organic.
+And, it tastes as good as any other spaghetti I have ever eaten.
+It boils up in about four minutes, and as a bonus, it goes on sale sometimes around here, so I can stock up when it does.
+I also use Full Circle organic capellini which has a little salt, but otherwise the same numbers.

 Eggs are tough customers for those of us with heart disease.
 They are loaded with cholesterol.
-The situation is improved if you use only the whites, but what's a good egg without the yolk?
-Folks in the herbal and organic arena say free range organic eggs don't harbor the same bad cholesterol effects as regular eggs.
-I've switched to those, but I'm still limiting myself to no more than three per week (recommended) until I see some science on it.
+The situation is improved if you use only the whites, but what is a good egg without the yolk?
+Folks in the herbal and organic arena say free range organic eggs do not harbor the same bad cholesterol effects as regular eggs.
+I have switched to those, but I am still limiting myself to three or less per week (recommended) until I see some science on it.

 SF TR PF MF TF CH CA CF SA SU FB PR SS